harrybaines/portfolio-website/_posts/2019-08-13-intro-to-ml.md

 This is more commonly known as a supervised learning problem, given we have our output labels and the algorithm tries to learn the mapping from the inputs to the labels.
 Another approach is unsupervised learning, where the algorithm tries to form its own representation of the data without requiring output labels.
 Other forms of learning exist, such as reinforcement learning, where an 'agent' takes actions in its environment to maximise a utility function, and is commonly seen in robotics and simulated environments.

 Going back to the face recognition example if we are given a set of images, we can label each image to say if a face is present in the image or not (e.g. a yes or no label).
-An ML algorithm can be 'trained' on this labelled dataset and infer the rules for us, so that when presented with a new, unseen image it can tell us with a given level of confidence how likely it is a face is present in the new image!
+An ML algorithm can be 'trained' on this labelled dataset and infer the rules for us so that when presented with a new, unseen image it can tell us with a given level of confidence how likely it is a face is present in the new image!

-The rise in the amount of available data present has been one of the main drivers for the success of modern machine learning.
+The rise in the amount of available data present has been one of the main drivers of the success of modern machine learning.
 Self-driving cars, object detection algorithms and predictive models all use data to make informed decisions; without it, they are nothing.